Section 1: Purchasing Services Mission and Authority

-In order to ensure that the best value is obtained for the university in the procurement of equipment, goods and services, the availability of a selection of suppliers (supplier base) is important.
-The more qualified suppliers that exist (large supplier base), the greater the level of competition for the university’s business.
+In order to ensure that the best value is obtained for the university in the procurement of equipment, goods, and services, the availability of a selection of suppliers (supplier base) is important.
+The more qualified suppliers that exist (a large supplier base), the greater the level of competition for the university’s business.

 4.2 Supplier Performance